1heidi/reuse/README.md

 * **Formally:** CC0 to facilitate ease-of-use
 * **Informally:** Please cite this dataset regardless.
 It matters to us, and provenance is important.
 The citation is:

 * Imker, H.J., Luong, H., Mischo, W.H., Schlembach, M.C., Wiley, C.A.
 (2021) Data for: An Examination of Data Reuse Practices within Highly Cited Articles of Faculty at a Research University.
-University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB_XXXXX_V1
+University of Illinois at Urbana-Champaign https://doi.org/10.13012/B2IDB_XXXXX_V1